-July 4 (Wednesday) in honor of US Independence Day
+February 18th (Monday) in honor of President's Day

 Dress Code

 DEVELOP is a professional organization that asks participants to maintain a standard of excellence every day.
 In a professional environment, the common rules of business are applicable.
 This organization interacts with many sectors of government, industry, and non-profit organizations.
 For these reasons, the DEVELOP encourages a daily dress code of business casual.
 However, for formal presentations, participants are encouraged to wear formal business suits.